RedHatGov/redhatgov.github.io/content/workshops/pki_workshop/unit_lessons/unit_10.md

 ## Generate Virtual Token

-1. Edit the **phoneHome.xml** file and change the Operation URL from https to http, and ensure the port listed is the unsecure port (by default 8080).
+1. Edit the **phoneHome.xml** file and change the Operation URL from https to http.
+Ensure the port listed is the unsecured port (by default 8080).

     `vim /etc/pki/ca1/tps/phoneHome.xml`

-2. Restart the CA.
+2. Restart the CA (certificate authority) service.

     `systemctl restart pki-tomcatd@ca1.service`